athenaislemais/CybersecurityAndDataPrivacySpring2026/BookingSystem-Phase1/test_report_bruniaux_hardouin.md

 # 2️⃣ Executive Summary

 **Short summary:**
-The web application’s user registration, input handling, and data encryption mechanisms have several critical and medium vulnerabilities, including SQL injection, path traversal, weak passwords, absence of CSRF protection, and potential exposure of sensitive data.
-Immediate remediation is required to prevent exploitation and ensure the confidentiality, integrity, and security of user data.
+The web application’s user registration, input validation, and sensitive data handling mechanisms were tested.
+Several critical and medium vulnerabilities were identified, including SQL injection, weak or plain-text password storage, absence of CSRF protection, lack of domain validation, and weak password policies.
+Immediate remediation is recommended to protect user data and maintain system integrity and confidentiality

 **Overall risk level:** High

 **Top 5 immediate actions:**

-1. Fix input validation and use safe database queries:
+1. Prevent SQL Injection and Path Traversal
+  Apply strict input validation on all user inputs, especially in registration forms.
-Prevent SQL injection and path traversal by validating and sanitizing all user inputs.
-Always use parameterized queries or prepared statements to interact with the database safely.
+  Use parameterized queries or prepared statements to interact with the database.

-2. Enforce strong passwords and add Multi-Factor Authentication (MFA):
-Do not allow users to register with weak passwords.
-Encourage or require multi-factor authentication to make accounts more secure.

-3. Protect against Cross-Site Request Forgery (CSRF) attacks:
-Add anti-CSRF tokens to forms and sensitive actions.
-Use techniques like double-submitted cookies, and require separate confirmation for high-risk operations to ensure the user intended to perform them.

-4. Encrypt sensitive data properly:
-Identify which data is valuable and must be protected.
-Ensure that all sensitive data, both in transit and at rest, is encrypted using strong and well-vetted encryption algorithms.

-5. Handle errors safely and log properly:
-Do not expose full error details to users, as this can reveal sensitive information.
-Maintain detailed logs internally to detect suspicious activity and support incident investigation.
+  Sanitize any user-supplied data to prevent manipulation of database commands.

+2. Secure Password Storage and Enforce Strong Password Policies Hash and salt all passwords using strong algorithms (e.g., bcrypt, Argon2).
+  Reject weak passwords, including blanks or trivial patterns.
+  Encourage or require Multi-Factor Authentication (MFA) for all accounts.

+3. Add CSRF Protection for Forms and Sensitive Actions Implement server-side anti-CSRF tokens for registration and other critical forms.
+  Use double-submitted cookies or per-request tokens to validate user actions.

+4. Validate and Restrict Input for Email and Other Fields Ensure only valid email domains are accepted.
+  Reject clearly invalid or malformed data to prevent logical bypasses or errors.

+5. Encrypt Sensitive Data and Secure Error Handling Encrypt personal and authentication data both at rest and in transit using up-to-date algorithms.

 ---

 # 3️⃣ Severity scale & definitions